-Core PCE prices in the US which exclude food and energy rose 0.1 percent month-over-month in May 2020, following a 0.4 percent fall in April and above market expectations of a flat reading.
-Year-on-year, core PCE inflation was steady at 1 percent.
+Core PCE prices in the US which exclude food and energy rose 0.3 percent month-over-month in August of 2020, following an upwardly revised 0.4 percent gain in July and in line with market expectations.
+Year-on-year, core PCE inflation went up to 1.6 percent from 1.4 percent.

-Core Pce Price Index in the United States is expected to be 119.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Core Pce Price Index in the United States to stand at 120.00 in 12 months time.
-In the long-term, the United States Core Personal Consumption Expenditure Price Index is projected to trend around 120.00 points in 2021, according to our econometric models.
+Core Pce Price Index in the United States is expected to be 114.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Core Pce Price Index in the United States to stand at 116.00 in 12 months time.
+In the long-term, the United States Core Personal Consumption Expenditure Price Index is projected to trend around 116.50 points in 2021 and 119.00 points in 2022, according to our econometric models.